 “Sara″

-A Tropical Storm WARNING: The entire northern coast of Honduras ...
+A Tropical Storm WARNING: The Northern coast of Honduras from Punta Patuca westward to the Honduras-Guatemala border ...
 The Bay Islands of Honduras ...
-The northern coast of Guatemala from the Honduras/Guatemala border westward to Puerto Barrios
+The Caribbean Sea coast of Guatemala ...
+The coast of Belize ...
+The coast of Mexico from Puerto Costa Maya southward to Chetumal.

 ‘99-L’ became tropical depression #19 early Thu. & was upgraded to “Sara” early Thu. afternoon over the Western Caribbean.
 Sara is the 18th named storm of the Atlantic season.
 The 30-year average for a season is 14.
 Very heavy rain, flooding, mudslides & gusty winds will impact parts Honduras, Guatemala & eventually Belize & the Yucatan Peninsula.